nasa/GeneLab-Training/On-Demand/Access_Processing_JN.md

 <br>

 9. This will open the first of three Jupyter Notebooks (JNs), titled "RNAseq proccessing: fastq to counts":
-   > _Note: The steps to be completed for the first and second hands-on activities are indicated below._
+   > _Note: The steps to be completed for MODULE 2 and MODULE 3 are indicated below._

 ![01-processing](https://github.com/user-attachments/assets/d3fa5516-7e34-4f48-8365-9fbd9d39e0fa)

 <br>

-10. Carefully read through the JN and complete all steps indicated for each hands-on activity and **be sure to save as you go by clicking CMD+S (Mac) or CTRL+S (Windows)**.
+10. Carefully read through the JN and complete all steps indicated for each MODULE and **be sure to save as you go by clicking CMD+S (Mac) or CTRL+S (Windows)**.
-    - HANDS-ON ACTIVITY 1: Complete all activities in steps 0 - 2c of this JN.
+    - MODULE 2: Complete all activities in steps 0 - 2c of this JN.
-    - HANDS-ON ACTIVITY 2: Complete all activities in steps 3 - 8b of this JN.
+    - MODULE 3: Complete all activities in steps 3 - 8b of this JN.
       > _Note: You must re-run steps 0 - 2c for the subsequent steps to run correctly._

 <br>

-11. After you complete all steps assigned for your activity, download the JN to your computer by clicking "File" in the top left corner then "Download" as shown below:
+11. After you complete all steps assigned for your MODULE, download the JN to your computer by clicking "File" in the top left corner then "Download" as shown below:
     > _Note: Keep track of where on your computer you download your completed JN._

 ![download](https://github.com/user-attachments/assets/0f73c1e1-3195-4365-ada9-b3a3b60b1bb5)